Learning Center / How to Connect EL Wire

 EL Wire Connector

-Female end attaches to wire, male end to inverter
+Female end to wire, male end to inverter

 End Cap